 How We Can Help

 At Access Care we understand that looking after a loved one with Sundowning syndrome can be exhausting, not just for your loved one but for you too.
 This is where we can help take some of that pressure off.
-We have dementia trained carers who are used to dealing with these situations available to live with your loved ones in their own home.
+We have dementia trained live-in carers who are used to dealing with these situations and are able to provide in home dementia care.
 Providing that much needed one-to-one support.